radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

 # Process:

-1.Reading the World_Music_Band_Detais.csv file which consists of all the bands details with their genres using pandas pd.read_csv
+1. Reading the World_Music_Band_Detais.csv file which consists of all the bands details with their genres using pandas pd.read_csv

-2.Using groupby, grouping by all the band genres
+2. Using groupby, grouping by all the band genres

-3.Using the function count, counting the band genres and then using sort_values function to sort the values of the count
+3. Using the function count, counting the band genres and then using sort_values function to sort the values of the count

-4.Using tail function, picking out the top 10 genres which are already sorted in ascending order
+4. Using tail function, picking out the top 10 genres which are already sorted in ascending order

-5.Creating a new column called 'others' which has all the other genres apart from these top 10 genres
+5. Creating a new column called 'others' which has all the other genres apart from these top 10 genres

-6.The others column is created by using shape function to get the demensions of our dataframe and subtracting it from the sum of the top 10 genres
+6. The others column is created by using shape function to get the demensions of our dataframe and subtracting it from the sum of the top 10 genres

-7.Defines 10 colors in the variable called colors
+7. Defines 10 colors in the variable called colors

-8.Using plot.pie, created a pie plot for all the top genres
+8. Using plot.pie, created a pie plot for all the top genres

-9.Using plt.Circle, created a white circle and added that on this pie chart to create a donut chart
+9. Using plt.Circle, created a white circle and added that on this pie chart to create a donut chart

-10.Using plt.show, showcasing a donut chart which has the top 10 genres from across the world
+10. Using plt.show, showcasing a donut chart which has the top 10 genres from across the world

 # Result: